 Once you have grasped the basic principles of using a sales email template, you’ll soon be creating your own use cases.
 Beyond this, the improvement in your sales email performance with come from analysing how different elements of your email perform in a split test.

 For instance, you could create a template and test two different types of subject line to see which achieves the best open rate for your business.
-When you send emails using a CRM like Pipedrive, or email marketing system like Mailchimp, it’s easy to measure open and click-through rates with simple reports.
+When you send emails using a CRM like Pipedrive, or email marketing system like Constant Contact, it’s easy to measure open and click-through rates with simple reports.

 The Bottom Line